Representing Ill & Injured Patients in Danbury, CT and Beyond

 When you hire our firm, you can count on aggressive and strategic legal representation that puts your interests and needs first.
 We understand med-mal litigation, and we are absolutely committed to doing everything that it takes to maximize the value of our clients’ claims.

-Don’t let a negligent doctor, administrator, or insurance adjustor tell you what you deserve.
+Don’t let a negligent doctor, administrator, or insurance adjuster tell you what you deserve.
 Let the law protect you like it should.
 Call a medical malpractice attorney here at Berkowitz and Hanna LLC right away.

 How Do You Define Medical Malpractice?